Talking about a taboo: Endometriosis. How it affects the female sexual response and what we can do.

 - Take care of the vulva and vagina daily.
 Most women with endometriosis are under hormonal contraceptives treatment, and it is well known that some of then could be related with vulvo-vaginal dryness, so use vulvo-vaginal moisturisers as routine.

 - Change the dynamics of sexual relationship; if the penetration means pain, it is important not to centralise the sexual relationship with penetrative activities.
-You could also try to change your posture or position during sex in order not to trig the pain.
+You could also try to change your posture or position during sex in order not to trig the pain or use Ohnut and for use lubricants will help.

 Endometriosis is a complex disease and many women suffer in silence, especially when it comes to the sexual consequences.
 Still too many doctors don’t guide their patients into the journey to have their sexual life back or better.
 Sharing and talking about it could be helpful for all those women.